 This brings us to the second issue, the psychological aspects of thought experimenting and the requirement of concreteness.
-To what extend and how does the appeal to concrete object or processes help in evaluating the explanatory potential of a theory?
-It should be noted that one of the main differences between the mind and the laboratory is that the objects manipulated within the mind are abstract to begin with, therefore it isn't obvious why thought experiments should be restricted to imagining concrete cases.
-A possible argument might be that supporting a theory must necessarily involve a reference to one of its particular instances, as suggested by Lennox.
-But even if such a principle is granted for empirical support, it is not clear if this principle transfers to thought experiments, which often seem to appeal to a type of instance, not any concrete case (cf. Maxwell's demon-type scenarios, which seem to be generic rather than particular).
+To what extent and how does the appeal to concrete objects or processes help in evaluating the explanatory potential of a theory?
+It should be noted that one of the main differences between the mind and the laboratory is that the objects manipulated within the mind are abstract to begin with, therefore it is not obvious why thought experiments should be restricted to imagining concrete cases.
+A possible argument might be that supporting a theory must necessarily involve a reference to one of its particular instances, as suggested by Lennox's third sufficiency condition.
+But even if such a principle is granted for empirical support, it is not clear that it transfers to thought experiments, which often seem to appeal to a type of instance, not any concrete case (cf. Maxwell's demon-type scenarios, which seem to be generic rather than particular; see Peacock, this volume).